• Skip to main content

 Filed Under: CR Radio, Feature, Local News, News, Radio Interview, Saints

-Oscar Wilde once said, “Every sinner has a past.
-Every saint has a future.”
+Oscar Wilde once said, “Every saint has a past.
+Every sinner has a future.”
 Catholic Review Editor Christopher Gunty talks with Tim Jeffries and Joe Reynolds, producers of the popular video series “Sinners and Saints,” which is now filming its third season.
 They talk about how each of us is a broken sinner and how we should strive to become saints.
 Even some of the holiest saints we can think of, including St. Augustine, were notorious sinners before they changed their ways.

 Click play below to listen to the full interview: